FLORIDA’S NEW POWER OF ATTORNEY ACT

 1. Signing formalities are crucial.
-The new law requires a person making a Florida power of attorney (called the “principal”) to sign the document in front of two witnesses and a Notary Public.
+The new law requires a person making a Florida power of lesbian videos attorney (called the “principal”) to sign the document in front of two witnesses and a Notary Public.

 2. New rules governing multiple agents.
 Under the new Florida law, if two or more agents are named in a power of attorney to act at the same time, then they can act independently of each other unless the power of attorney specifies otherwise.

 3. Filing for divorce triggers revocation of a spouse’s authority.
 The mere filing of a petition for divorce will terminate the authority of the principal’s spouse to act under the principal’s power of attorney.

 4. Powers of attorney will no longer be allowed to “spring” into action.
 Springing powers of attorney will no longer be allowed to be created in Florida, instead all new powers of attorney will be effective immediately.
 However, springing powers of attorney signed before October 1, 2011 will remain valid.